 Since your AvSuper defined benefit will be crystallised into an accumulation account before being transferred into any income stream, the transfer balance cap works in exactly the same way as it does for other members.

-An AvSuper income stream has the same benefits as our accumulation accounts, such as low fees, investment choice without switching fees, access to personalised financial advice and a long history of strong investment returns.
+An AvSuper income stream has the same benefits as our accumulation accounts, such as investment choice without switching fees, access to personalised financial advice and a long history of strong investment returns, and with lower fees!

 Email: email@example.com | Freecall: 1800 805 088 | Phone: 02 6268 5073 | www.avsuper.com.au